 Seeing the gardens may inspire your green thumb.
 It’s the Mother’s Day Plant Expo and Open House to the rescue, held each May at Luther Burbank Home & Gardens (204 Santa Rosa Ave., Santa Rosa, 707-524-5445).
 From 11 a.m. to 3 p.m., would-be florists can purchase flowers propagated from the gardens or grown from seeds related to world-renowned Burbank creations.
 The sale also includes vegetable plants and grafted varities of Burbank's fruit trees.

-Tour the Burbank home as part of the Open House (admission $3), which also includes special children's activities and projects.
+Tour the Burbank home as part of the Open House (admission $3, free for children under 12), which also includes special children's activities and projects.

 You can also explore the beauty of this historic city park at your leisure.
+The gardens are open daily, free of chrage, from 8 a.m. to dusk.
 Drop-in guided tours of the gardens, home, and greenhouse are offered April to October, for $10 for adults; $8.50 for children 12-18, seniors, and college students with ID; and children under 12 are free with an adult.
 Group and children's tours are avialable with advance reservations.

 Written by Sonoma Insider Carey Sweet